Doctors Note Logo

 Losing feeling in your second toe, or any toe, deserves attention.
 While diabetic neuropathy is a common culprit—especially if you have elevated blood sugar—other conditions can cause similar symptoms.
 A clear diagnosis guides the right treatment, so don't delay.

-Before your appointment, consider using a quick online tool to check if your symptoms align with Diabetic Neuropathy—it only takes a few minutes and can help you have a more informed conversation with your healthcare provider.
+Before your appointment, take a few minutes to answer questions about your symptoms using a free symptom checker—it can help you prepare for a more productive conversation with your healthcare provider and ensure you don't miss important details.
 Regardless of your results, speak to a doctor about any numbness, tingling or foot changes—especially if they're sudden, severe or accompanied by wounds or infections.
 Early medical advice can prevent serious complications and keep you on your feet.

 (References)